Dr. Aaron J. Palmer (2005)

 - M.A., Ph.D., Georgetown University - History

 I have been teaching at WLC since 2005.
 Previously, I lived in Washington, D.C., for five years while attending graduate school at Georgetown and working at the American Studies Association.
-I am originally from Appleton, Wis., where I attended St. Matthew Lutheran School, Fox Valley Lutheran High School and Appleton West High School.
-I currently reside in Waukesha and am a member of Christ the Lord Lutheran Church in Brookfield.
-In my free time, I enjoy golfing, computers, movies, collecting books, reading, hiking and travel.
+I am originally from Appleton, Wis., where I attended St. Matthew Lutheran School, Fox Valley Lutheran High School, and Appleton West High School.
+I currently reside in New Berlin and am a member of Nain Evangelical Lutheran Church in West Allis.
+In my free time, I enjoy golfing, computers, movies, collecting books, reading, hiking, and travel.

 My general research interests involve the early modern Atlantic world, particularly the political history of the eighteenth-century British Empire, especially the southern colonies.
 More broadly, I am interested in the early modern Atlantic World, and generally teach and write from that perspective.

 Courses I Teach